 "A little less conversation, a little more action, please" - Elvis

 I'm not interested in VC or angel investment, my companies are healthy and I have enough money to re-invest.
 I also don't want to become a $100 million or $1 billion company.
+It sounds stressful.
 I'm happy with where I'm at now.

 I'm not interested in proposals to buy my companies.
 99% of proposals are not serious.
 I went through one 6-month process of due diligence and the acquisition bounced off as it was a trick to get a list of my customers.
 I'm not doing that again.
+Nor do I need to sell.
+Why would I throw away a high margin cash flow that keeps me happy by working on it every day for a lump sum of money to then do nothing?
+Meaningful work makes me happy.
+Not doing anything doesn't.
 If I ever sell, I'll find a buyer myself through FEI or Empire Flippers (not affiliated but they're nice).

 I'm not interested in traveling to places to do conference talks or workshops for 300 people when I literally reach 1,000x to 10,000x as many people by building a new product or feature, by writing a tweet or blog or by making a YouTube video.
 It's not worth the effort.
 I'd make an exception for a big conference like TED, but that's about it.